IgorInger/DesignPatterns/README.md

 Generalized observer, which allows multiple readers and writers.
 Communicates information system-wide.
 WIKI
 2. **Bytecode:**
+Give behavior the flexibility of data by encoding it as instructions for a virtual machine.
+GPP
 3. **Chain of Responsibility:**
 Avoid coupling the sender of a request to its receiver by giving more then one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
 CS